The social 'S' in ESG: Examples, factors and best practices green cloud

 1. climate adaptation.
 The act of preparing for and adjusting to climate change's current and projected consequences.
 For example, cities can build seawalls to protect from rising sea levels.

 2. climate change.
 The shifts over time in the average temperature and weather patterns that define specific locations.
 In particular, climate change has come to mean the rise in global temperatures from heat-trapping gases resulting from mining and using oil, coal and other fossil fuels.
-Climate change indicators include rising sea levels; increase and severity of extreme weather, such as hurricanes, droughts and floods; and ice loss at the Earth's poles.
+Climate change indicators include rising sea levels; an increase in the severity of extreme weather, such as hurricanes, droughts and floods; and ice loss at the Earth's poles.

 3. climate mitigation.
 The process of decreasing the flow of heat-trapping pollution.
 For example, reducing fossil fuel burning by using renewable energy sources may help.